-In Key Stage 5, benchmarks are based on KS4 results and ALPS predictions.
+In Key Stage 5, benchmarks are based on KS4 results and ALPS predictions and FFT 5 estimates.

 Student Targets

 Using FFT Estimates, students set their own targets based on percentage likelihoods of them achieving each grade in KS4.
 They discuss their targets with their teachers so that both parties can work together to ensure students make the requisite progress over the duration of the course.